 - Then the coffee is conveyed using a pneumatic conveyor to the top of the storage silos.

 The first of the two green bean silos is designed to be a traditional storage silo for cleaned green coffee beans.
 The silos are 12 chambers put together, and fed by a rotary distributor at the top.
 Additional space on the frame of the base allows for doubling the number silos (and storage volume) when desired.
 Level sensors at the top and bottom give precise measurements of volume occupied in each silo.
 When plant managers are ready to batch coffee for processing, they open the slide gates at the bottom of each funnel into a scale hopper.
 The scale hopper weighs the amount of coffee added from each silo to build a batch recipe (such as a mix of green coffee of different varieties).
 Once the amounts dispensed are in the scale hopper, the slide gate under the scale hopper opens to let the green coffee batch in through an airlock and into a pneumatic conveyor.

-The next steps following this are part of the customer’s decaffeination process, and outside of the scope of this project until the coffee is decaffeinated.
+The next steps following this are part of the customer’s additional processing, and outside of the scope of this project until the coffee returns after these processes.

-The decaf coffee process system achieves all the specs set out at the beginning of the project:
+The coffee process system achieves all the specs set out at the beginning of the project: